 Hua Hin is a seaside resort city popular for weekend getaways among Bangkok residents.

-The Hat Yai – Padang Besar Shuttle Train is a short-distance international train running from Hat Yai to Padang Besar, the border town in the northern state of Perlis, in Malaysia, a practical way to travel between Thailand and Malaysia.
+The Hat Yai – Padang Besar Shuttle Train is a short-distance international train running from Hat Yai in Thailand to Padang Besar, the border town in the northern state of Perlis, Malaysia.

 SRT Eastern Line